+Northwestern University

-Northwestern University Federal Financial Aid Satisfactory Academic Progress (SAP) Policy for Students Enrolled in The Graduate School
+Financial Aid Satisfactory Academic Progress (SAP) Policy for Students Enrolled in School of Education and Social Policy School-Based Masters programs

 Federal regulations require recipients of federal financial aid to maintain satisfactory academic progress in their program of study.
 It is the University's expectation that students make progress toward degree completion.
 Review of such progress must apply to all terms of enrollment within an academic year, including terms for which no federal financial aid is granted, as explained below.